 Thinking about investing in BIM but not sure which pain points it solves?
 Whether to go for Revit or Archicad?
 Or what you need to bring to the table in the BIM content development process?
 Let's get it all sorted out with Marta Gutiérrez, Architect and BIM Consultant.

 How BIM leverages loyalty for manufacturers

-How can building information modelling (BIM) become a loyalty-leveraging tool for manufacturers?
-We had a chat with Elena Broncano, Architect and International Specifications Manager at Bandalux, about how BIM elevates their operations, reach and specification rate.
+How can Building Information Modeling (BIM) become a loyalty-leveraging tool for manufacturers?
+We had a chat with Elena Broncano, Architect and International Specifications Manager at Bandalux, about how BIM elevates their operations, reach, and specification rate.